-Figure 2a, 2b and 2c show examples of Levey-Jennings charts for different Murex assays on the P0259 SeraQ Murex run control as can be obtained from the statistical reports by the DataQ Analytics software system.
+Figure 2a, 2b and 2c show examples of Levey-Jennings charts for different BIO-RAD assays on the P0309 SeraQ BIO-RAD run control as can be obtained from the statistical reports by the DataQ Analytics software system.
 The Levey-Jennings chart is a graph in which quality control results are plotted over subsequent test runs in time to give a visual indication when a laboratory test is (not) working well.
 The data points for each test run in the scatter plots of Figure 2a-c show the distance from the geometric mean S/CO ratio (green line in graph) which is the expected response level for the run control.
 The orange and red lines represent the 95% and 99% CI, respectively.
-The data represents individual measurements of one laboratory.
+The data represents individual measurements of three instruments.